-We’re Newcastle’s leading independent organic health food store.
-We’ve been trading in Heaton since 1999.
-Our founding aim was to put local, quality, organic food back on the map in Newcastle.
-And we wanted to create jobs in our local economy – all in way that was respectful to the environment.
-Our shop is now literally brimming with vibrant, healthy food.
-Our positive customer support really helps drive us to continue to adapt and improve our service.
+The Honey Tree is an independent enterprise that has been trading in Heaton, Newcastle since 1999.
+Our founding aim was to put local, healthy and organic food firmly on the map in our area.
+And we wanted to create jobs in our local economy – all in way that was respectful to the environment and the welfare of all.
+Our shop is now literally brimming with vibrant, sustainably sourced, healthy food.
+And feedback from our positive customer base helps us to continue to adapt and improve our service.

-20 years has been a long time in our trade.
+20 years has been a long time in the ethical grocery sector.
 But it’s been a pleasure to see a lot of our concerns regarding food and sustainability reach the level of everyday conversations.
-Initially concerns about food quality often brought customers to our door.
-But now the larger implications of short term approaches to food production and the environment are a major driving force.
+Initially concerns about food quality often drew customers to our door.
+But recently concerns over the environment, and a growth of interest in healthy foods and clean living have brought more customers to the shop.

-Because we source our fresh produce directly from growers and suppliers locally and across the uk, we are able to select not only the best quality, but also work with farms and producers who share our wider values and goals.
+Because we source our fresh produce directly from growers and suppliers locally and across the UK, we are able to select not only the best quality, but also work with farms and producers who share our wider values and goals.
 The proof we hope is in the pudding.
-When short cuts are avoided food tastes better and we hope is worth any extra cost.
-Above all we hope our customers enjoy shopping with us.
-Sourcing good ingredients, and enjoying your food, cooking more and eating healthily and seasonally, can all bring their own reward.
+When short cuts are avoided food tastes better, and we hope is worth any extra cost.
+Above all, we hope our customers enjoy shopping with us.

 The Guardian’s Good Food Guide